madjeek-web/symfony-mailjet-bundle/README.md

 ## 🏗️ Project Architecture

-Here's how the code is organized, and why:
+Here's how the code is organized, and why :

 ```
 symfony-mailjet-bundle/